 9. Blankets for long domestic flights

 Even though international flights may offer blankets during the flight, so you do not need to carry an extra blanket in carry-on bags.
-However, if you still want to, you may carry kids’ lovey blankets with you.
+However, if you still want to, you may carry kids’ lovey blankets.

-No matter you are going to use everything for kids or not, you still have to carry their essentials with you, regardless.
+Whether you will use everything for kids or not, you still have to carry their essentials with you, regardless.